 Jean Carletta, HeatHack lead

 Jean is a university researcher who spends her time thinking about how people struggle to use technology.
 She first encountered green issues when she joined a Carbon Conversations group run by Surefoot, and then became one of their group facilitators.
 Since 2009, she has been applying her skills to understand why community building heating costs so much with so little effect.
 With help from Dimitri Mignard and students from the University of Edinburgh’s School of Engineering, plus a range of community volunteers, she has considered the heating in a wide range of community buildings.
 Although they have mostly looked at churches and church halls, that’s because there are so many of them and they tend to be the most difficult!
 Her special area is end user controls and the difficulties of making equipment designed with homes and offices in mind work for these very different uses.
-Her day job is with the University of St Andrews School of Computer Science.

 Andrew MacOwan, Engineering Adviser

 Andrew MacOwan, BSc (Hons) MSc CEng MEI is a Chartered Engineer with 35 years experience in engineering consultancy.
 Andrew MacOwan is retained by the Church of Scotland as an independent heating consultant carrying out surveys of premises in order to recommend heating and energy efficiency improvements.
 He has surveyed over 600 church buildings and been responsible for dozens of replacement heating systems, including heat pumps, in dozens of churches and halls.
 A recent example is a design for Iona Abbey.